rohan-sharma82/visionagri/working.md

 4.  **Dynamic Rendering**: The results are displayed in a series of cards, including a `MarketPriceChart` for price visualization.
 The UI shows loading states while the AI calls are in progress.

 ### **AI Farmer Assistant (`/ai-farmer`)**
-1.  **Chat Interface**: A standard chat UI that stores the conversation history in the **Vercel Postgres** database via Server Actions (`src/app/ai-farmer/actions.ts`).
+1.  **Chat Interface**: A standard chat UI that stores the conversation history in the **Supabase Postgres** database via Server Actions (`src/app/ai-farmer/actions.ts`).
 This ensures the conversation is persistent.
 2.  **AI Integration**: When a user sends a message, the `getFarmingAdvice` Genkit flow is called.
 If a location is set, this flow uses the `getWeatherForLocation` tool to make its advice more relevant.
 3.  **Speech-to-Text**: Uses the browser's native `SpeechRecognition` API to transcribe the user's voice into text, which is then submitted.
 4.  **Text-to-Speech**: After receiving a response, the `textToSpeech` flow is called to generate an audio version of the advice, enhancing accessibility.